Lakai Limited Footwear: The Flare Era

 After adding names such as Stevie Perez, Jon Sciano, Ronnie Sandoval, and Miles Silvas, a meeting was held at Spike Jonze's house in early 2014.
 Discussion was made for Lakai's next full-length video, which would eventually be titled The Flare.
 Throughout the filming for the video, the team went through massive changes as riders left the company, including Miles Silvas, Ronnie Sandoval, Brandon Biebel, and most notably, Guy Mariano and Marc Johnson.
 Lakai brand manager Kelly Bird and shoe designer Scott Johnston left the company in 2015.
 Amateur riders such as Cody Chapman, Simon Bannerot, Tyler "Manchild" Pacheco, Yonnie Cruz, James Capps, Nico Hiraga, and Johnny Jones joined the company, as well as veteran pro Rick McCrank.
 The Flare released in July 2017, unveiling Lakai's next additions to the team: Jimmy Wilkins and Tony Hawk.
-Lakai left Girl Distribution and joined HUF under Renegade Brands.

 Griffin Gass was later announced as a member of the team in February 2018.

+Acquisitions

+In 2014, Lakai left Girl Distribution and joined HUF under Renegade Brands, an Altamont Capital portfolio company.
+In 2017, Lakai was sold to TSI Holdings as part of the HUF Worldwide sale.
+In October 2024 Lakai was acquired by Inversal.
+Shortly after Inversal's acquisition, founders Mike Carroll and Rick Howard, along with the Lakai skate team, were released from the brand.